isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 [Registration Form](https://form.gov.sg/628ae0c03778d8001158cbdb){:target="_blank"} -  [Details](/files/executive-tax-programmes/income-tax/coursebrochureL2IT12022.pdf){:target="_blank"}

-Registration is CLOSED.
+Registration is OPEN.

-The next intake for this course will be in Jul 2022.
+The next intake for this course will be in Sep 2022.
 Registration will be available six to eight weeks prior to the course commencement date.

 <a id="atp-ta-id"></a>
 ### **Income Tax Programme Level 3 : Advanced Tax Programme**